Krrish: Accolades

 Krrish was one of India's possible nominations for the 2007 Academy Award for Best Foreign Film, but the country ultimately chose Rang De Basanti as its pick.
 Despite this, Krrish won numerous awards, including 3 Filmfare Awards—Best Special Effects, Best Action and Best Background Score—and was nominated for Best Film, Best Director, Best Actor, Best Supporting Actress and Best Villain at the 52nd Filmfare Awards.
 At the 2007 IIFA Awards, Krrish won Best Actor, Best Action, and Best Special Effects.
 Rakesh Roshan won the Creative Person of the Year title at the same ceremony.
 Additionally, the film was nominated in the following categories at the ceremony: Best Director, Best Music and Best Story.

 Hrithik Roshan won other acting awards that year, including the Star Screen Award Best Actor, Zee Cine Award for Best Actor – Male, BFJA – Best Actor Award (Hindi) and GIFA Best Actor.
 The film's special effects won the National Film Award for Best Special Effects.
 The film also took Best Picture honours at the Matri Shree Media Awards.

-In a showing of the film's popularity with children, Krrish swept the major film categories at the Pogo Amazing Kids Awards, which are voted on by children across India.
-Winners were: Hrithik Roshan (Most Amazing Actor — Male), Priyanka Chopra (Most Amazing Actor — Female), Krrish (Most Amazing Film), Special Effects in Krrish (Most Amazing Moment in a film).